ethora-team/bnb-faucet/README.md

 ## Overview

-Ethora BNB Faucet is an open-source, production-grade testnet token dispenser for BNB Smart Chain.
+Ethora BNB Faucet is an open-source, production-grade token dispenser for BNB Smart Chain.
 It is designed for developers building DeFi protocols, auditors verifying contract logic, and learners exploring blockchain development — without touching real assets.

 The project ships as a **monorepo** containing: